tencentyun/intlcloud-documents/yehe_doc/存储/云硬盘/操作指南/初始化云硬盘/初始化云硬盘（小于2TB）_intl_en.md

  The returned information is similar to what is shown below:
  ![](https://main.qcloudimg.com/raw/98427c11e0a181e02eb23a95fc1e908c.png)
  This indicates the detailed information of the newly created partition `/dev/vdb1`.
->?If an error occurs during the partitioning operation, enter `q` to exit the fdisk tool and the prior partition result will not be retained.
+If an error occurs during the partitioning operation, enter `q` to exit the fdisk tool and the prior partition result will not be retained.
->

 10. Enter `w` and press **Enter** to write the partition result into the partition table.
  If the returned information is similar to what is shown below, the partition has been created.
  ![](https://main.qcloudimg.com/raw/7011369be260150fcddf272b4a4ab2fa.png)